nextcloud/deck/docs/API.md

 The REST API provides access for authenticated users to their data inside the Deck app.
-To get a better understand of Decks data models and their relations, please have a look at the  [data structure](structure.md) documentation.
+To get a better understanding of Decks data models and their relations, please have a look at the  [data structure](structure.md) documentation.

 # Prequisited